-Coursework in an AAS nursing degree program provides training in pharmacology, health assessment, anatomy, physiology, chemistry, microbiology and medical terminology.
+Coursework in an AAS nursing degree program provides training in pharmacology, health assessment, anatomy, physiology, chemistry, microbiology, and medical terminology.
 Clinical work will be required.
-Upon completion, students will be ready to take the NCLEX exam to be become a LPN or RN.
+Upon completion, students will be ready to take the NCLEX exam to become an LPN or RN.

 In most cases, the accreditation of a school is much more important to consider than the name of your associate degree.
 It is advisable to check before entering a nursing program to see what their credentials are, as well as, the type of program they provide and how it fits into your career goals.